InfiniBrains/Awesome-GameDev-Resources/intro/04-conditionals/README.md

   doSomething(); // this will always happen
 ```

+!!! note

-NOTE: It is preferred to always create scopes with `{}`, but there is no need to have them if you have only one statement that will happen for that condition.
+    It is preferred to always create scopes with `{}`, but there is no need to have them if you have only one statement that will happen for that condition.

 ## if-else clause